mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 ## General Legal Terms

-These Terms constitute the whole legal agreement between you and Mozilla and governs your use of the Firefox Marketplace, and completely supercedes any prior agreements between you and Mozilla in relation to the Firefox Marketplace.
+These Terms constitute the whole legal agreement between you and Mozilla and governs your use of the Firefox Marketplace, and completely supersedes any other agreements between you and Mozilla in relation to the Firefox Marketplace unless you have a separately negotiated and signed agreement with Mozilla for the Firefox Marketplace ("Custom Agreement"), in which case the Custom Agreement controls.
 Nothing in these Terms shall be deemed to grant you any right to use the trademarks, trade names, service marks, or trade dress of Mozilla or its licensors and Mozilla hereby reserves all right, title and interest therein.
 For information on our trademarks, please see our Trademark and Logo Usage Policies.

 You agree that if Mozilla does not exercise or enforce any legal right or remedy which is contained in these Terms (or which Mozilla has the benefit of under any applicable law), this will not be taken to be a formal waiver of Mozilla's rights and that those rights or remedies will still be available to Mozilla.